Self-supervised representation learning from 12-lead ECG data: Experiments

-In this section, we investigate whether finetuning from self-supervised representations can potentially also lead to improvements in downstream performance as compared to purely supervised training.
-The results are compiled in \Cref{tab:summary} and summarized graphically in \Cref{fig:summary}.
-As before, \textit{SimCLR} reaches the best linear evaluation performance whereas it is slightly outperformed by \textit{BYOL} in terms of downstream performance.
-The considerably better linear evaluation performance of the \textit{CPC} model as compared to \textit{BYOL} and \textit{SimCLR} directly translates into an improved downstream performance.
-Interestingly, the \textit{SimCLR} and \textit{BYOL} finetuned model performance when using physiological noise during training almost reaches the results from using (RRC,TO)-transformations, while a sizable performance gap exists between them in terms of linear evaluation performance.
-In all cases, the results from finetuning pretrained models improve over the corresponding supervised results (by 1.3\% for \textit{CPC}, by 0.2\% for \textit{SimCLR}, and by 0.5\% for \textit{BYOL}).
-Furthermore, it is noticeable that already after the first finetuning step, where just the batch norm statistics and the classification head are adjusted, the \textit{CPC} model reaches performance values around 0.931 i.e.\ already slightly exceeds supervised performance.
-These results results provide a clear case for self-supervised learning in the ECG domain.
+In all cases, the results from finetuning pretrained models improve over the corresponding supervised results (by 1.0\% for \textit{CPC}, by 0.2\% for \textit{SimCLR}, and by 0.5\% for \textit{BYOL}).
+Furthermore, it is noticeable that already after the first finetuning step, where just the batch norm statistics and the classification head were adjusted, the \textit{CPC} model reaches performance values around 0.931, i.e.\ already roughly matches supervised performance.
+These results provide a clear case for self-supervised learning in the ECG domain.